graphql-rules/graphql-rules/docs/rules/README.md

 Making Changes to the Rules

-If you think that any rule is unclear or not provided in full detail, or want to add your own – please open an issue with your suggestions or contact me on Telegram at @nodkz.
+If you think that any rule is unclear or not provided in full detail, or want to add your own – please open an [issue](https://github.com/graphql-rules/graphql-rules/issues) with your suggestions.
 This is only an initial start to a rule book - by working together collaboratively we can combine our experiences and create a guide of best practices.

 ## TL;DR of all rules